WalterProof/tzkt-php-client/docs/Api/VotingApi.md

 Get proposal by hash

-Returns a protocol proposal with the specified hash.
+Returns the most recent protocol proposal with the specified hash.

 ### Example